Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ### Explore the sample

 1. Open your browser and navigate to `https://localhost:44321` and sign-in using the link on top-right.
-2. Click on Create New link to create new tasks and you can select the user from the list and assign a task to that user.
+1. Click on `To-Do List`, you can click on `Create New` link.
+It will redirect to create task screen where you can add a new task and assign it to any user from the list.
-3. Click on To-Do List to access all the tasks assigned to users in the tenant of the signed-in user.
+1. The `To-Do List` screen also displays tasks that are assigned to and created by signed-in user.
+The user can edit and delete the created tasks but can only view the assigned tasks.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.